 Wendi Erasmus, a teacher of Remedial English, has a degree in Educational Psychology.
 She worked as a remedial therapist alongside an Educational Psychologist in private practice and has experience in psychometric assessments.
-Sally Fuhri, a College parent, has joined us to assist with the pastoral NO PHOTO AVAILABLE

 Kim Lindie (nee Swinstead) returns to College to teach English and assist with Speakers' Circle and debating.